rapid7/r7insight_dotnet/README.md

 ## Creating Your Insight Account

-You can register your account on InsightOps by browning to [https://www.rapid7.com/products/insightops/try/](https://www.rapid7.com/products/insightops/try/) and simply clicking `Start A Free Trial`.
+You can register your account on InsightOps by browsing to [https://www.rapid7.com/products/insightops/try/](https://www.rapid7.com/products/insightops/try/) and simply clicking `Start A Free Trial`.

 ## Creating the Host and Log